lucidillusions/bsky-story/_posts/2025-08-01-gratitude.markdown

 Then, a voice.
 It wasn't a voice in her ears, but a vibration that resonated directly in her soul, a symphony of a million collapsing universes and a million blooming ones.

 “FINALLY!” the voice thrummed, and Zara found herself on her knees, not from fear, but from a profound, inexplicable awe.
-“THE COSMIC RESONANCE ARRAY IS STABILIZED.”
+“THE COSMIC RESONANCE ARRAY IS STABILISED.”

 Before her, the air shimmered and coalesced, not into a being, but into an idea of a being.
 Tendrils of pure thought unfurled, eyes like nebulae blinked into momentary existence before dissolving, and a form that was simultaneously everywhere and nowhere solidified just enough for her human mind to grasp its immensity.
 This was Xylos, the Shaper of Distant Suns, the Weaver of Inevitable Fates, the entity whose misplaced "paperweight" had apparently been causing significant cosmic turbulence.